 Despite the limited numbers involved, there is a widespread Hutu perception that Twa are sympathetic to Tutsis, reinforced by the involvement of some Twa in Burundi with the overwhelmingly Tutsi army.
 Very many Twa were killed in the 1994 war and genocide.
 The Unrepresented Nations and Peoples Organization (UNPO) estimates that about 10,000 people, more than a third of the Twa population of Rwanda, were killed and that a similar number fled the country as refugees.
 The situation varied considerably from area to area.
 In some places Twa were killed as Tutsi sympathizers or allies; in others Twa participated in the massacres of Tutsis.
 UNPO reported discrimination against Twa in the distribution of food and other supplies in the refugee camps.
 The Batwa population were not recognized in post-conflict reparations frameworks in Rwanda.

-Twa remain widely stigmatized by both Hutus and Tutsis who consider them ignorant and uncivilized – the Impunyu above all.
+Twa remain widely stigmatized by both Hutus and Tutsis – the Impunyu above all.
 Taboos surround eating together or even using utensils used by Twa.
 Social and economic integration of Twa in Rwandan society is extremely limited; these indigenous people can be characterized as a disadvantaged and marginalized caste.

 Twa also remain disadvantaged in education, healthcare, and land rights.
 While recent historical evidence has suggested that the Hutu/ Tutsi ethnic differentiation was the product of a colonial perspective, the Batwa maintain that their case is different, arguing that Batwa identity cannot be conflated with Hutu and Tutsi identity, and that their distinct history and culture sets them apart.